freelawproject/courts-db/README.rst

 It was built for use in Courtlistener.com.

 Its main goal is to interface with CL to identify historical and current courts by string.
-It incldues mechanisms to filter results based on dates and/or whether it is a bankruptcy court.
+It includes mechanisms to filter results based on dates and/or whether it is a bankruptcy court.

 Further development is intended and all contributors, corrections and additions are welcome.